 But the great features don’t stop there.
 Oppo will also be throwing in a full HD 1080p display, which packs a mind-blowing 441 pixels per inch.
 A 2,500 mAh battery keeps everything running for a substantial amount of time, and 16GB of internal storage space offers a reasonable amount of real-estate for your most important files.

 The front-facing camera is a respectable 1.6-megapixel affair, but the real showstopper is the main, rear-facing snapper.
 The 13-megapixel rear camera is not only capable HDR photos but also videos, which is a first in the smartphone industry.
 The Nokia Lumia 920 is revered in the smartphone sphere for offering a premier photo and video experience, but with Oppo claiming the Find 5 is capable of recording video at an eye-watering 120 frames per second, it certainly raises the bar.

 The $499 Find 5 also packs in NFC, and for those using Sina Weibo (Chinese Twitter incarnate), there’s a special feature which lets users follow each other by simply tapping their devices together – much easier than having to search.
 The Dirac HD audio technology – used by some of the major car companies like Bentley and Rolls Royce – will enhance audio in a presumably Beats-esque fashion.
+But hopefully better.

 The only thing the Find 5 lacks is a microSD slot, which is a bit of a bummer.
 I can never understand why vendors go above and beyond to provide a rich inventory of features, but only offer a miserly amount of storage.
 Sure, we’re transitioning towards a cloud-based world, but 16GB plus a microSD slot allows consumers to make their own decisions.